websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/developing-fragments-intro.md

 ## Tooling

-You can use the included Page Fragments to [build Content Pages](../../creating-pages/building-and-managing-content-pages/building-content-pages.md), and you can also create your own Page Fragments.
 Browser-based tools help you create Fragments directly on your system, and CLI-based tools integrate with your own toolset to preserve your productivity:

 * [The Built-in Fragments Editor](./using-the-fragments-editor.md): use the built-in editor to develop Page Fragments inside of Liferay Portal.
 * [The Fragments Toolkit](./using-the-fragments-toolkit.md): use the Fragments CLI to generate, import, and export Page Fragments and Fragment Collections from your desktop.